Fuel Your Brain: Healthy Snacks for Study Marathons

 But before you reach for that candy bar, pause for a second.
 What you eat during a study session is just as important as the notes you're taking.

 Choosing the right healthy snacks for studying can be the difference between a productive breakthrough and a 2:00 AM library meltdown.
-If you want to fuel your brain for maximum retention—and avoid the dreaded post-snack slump—you need a better game plan.
+If you want to improve retention and avoid the post-snack slump, you need a better strategy.

 The Science of Brain Fuel: Why Your Snack Choice Matters